vivianchengg/unsw-meme/README.md

     * If you choose this feature, you need to add the URL of your deployed backend inside of `extra.md`.

     * We have written a guide you can optionally follow to deploy your project using a free cloud provider <a href="https://www.alwaysdata.com/en/">AlwaysData</a>.
 [Click here to view the guide](docs/DEPLOY.md).

+    * If you're aiming for high marks in this section, we recommend choosing a second bonus feature to do in addition to deployment.

 2. **New Features** - Implement one or more of the features you have elicited in your Requirements & Design document from iteration 3.